jamesrosing/dashboard/memory-bank/progress.md

 ### Next Steps
 The next development phase will focus on:

-1. Complete performance optimization:
-   - Add frustum culling for off-screen entities
-   - Optimize memory usage for large entity sets
-   - Reduce unnecessary rendering cycles

-2. Implement UI improvements from UI Layout creative phase:
+1. Resolve hydration issues with Next.js and Three.js
+2. Implement ClientOnly wrapper component
-   - Create Split-Pane Layout system with resizable containers
+3. Create Split-Pane Layout system with resizable containers
-   - Develop nested entity tree view organized by type
+4. Develop nested entity tree view organized by type
-   - Implement collapsible/expandable panels with state persistence
+5. Implement collapsible/expandable panels with state persistence
+6. Enhance entity visualization with more detailed models

-3. Prepare for real-time data integration:
+7. Prepare for WebSocket integration
-   - Design WebSocket communication protocol
-   - Prepare worker thread processing architecture
-   - Create connection management system
+8. Optimize for production deployment on Vercel

 All components are implemented and working with the current visualization system.
 The next phase will focus on enhancing the visualization, preparing for real-time data integration, and implementing advanced management features.